stac-extensions/language/README.md

 - The `alternate` relation type should be used to provide links to the same resource, but in other languages.
   Be aware that alternative representations can also point to alternative media types, e.g. an HTML representation of the JSON files.
-  So to get all links to JSON files for the various languages, you also need to check the media `type`.
+  So to get all links to (Geo)JSON files for the various languages, you also need to check the media `type`.
 - Other links to STAC documents (e.g. for relation types `item`, `child`, `parent`, `root`) should only be provided in the language present in the current document.
 - STAC Assets should always be provided in all languages.